zarkobabic/GNU-based-system-software-toolchain/README.md

     make all (or just make)
 ```

-Using the make command of the Make tool, the script will be started automatically for the file named make in the current directory, ie our makefile file.
+Using the make command of the Make tool, the script will be started automatically for the file named <b>makefile</b> in the current directory, ie our makefile file.
 Its role is to start flex and bison and create a parser and lexer to which the .s assembler file we want to assemble will be passed later.

 <br />